 Carrying cost of inventory is a warehouse KPI that shows exactly how much it costs a business to hold its stock over a certain timeframe.

 This is a key performance metric that allows you to see how much profit current stock will truly bring.
-It also helps a warehouse manager make more informed buying and forecasting decisions as well as which inventory control methods to put into place.
+It also helps a warehouse manager make more informed buying and demand forecasting decisions as well as which inventory control methods to put into place.

 Carrying cost of inventory consists of adding up all costs associated with storing inventory over a given time period.
 This includes things like insurance, taxes, storage space, personnel, equipment.